aureq/aws-toolbox/ec2/ami/ami-backup/README.md

 ## Acknowledgement ##
 Thanks to Colin for suggesting me this tool.
-Thanks to David for raising a bug and his suggestion to purge the orphan snapshots
+Thanks to David for raising a bug and his suggestion to purge the orphan snapshots Thanks to John for requesting the cross-region copy

 #### Resources ####
 1. AWS CLI: http://aws.amazon.com/cli/